ex0dus-0x/dotfiles/README.md

 * i3status + i3bar
 * i3-style

 Really basic beginner rice.
 Nothing too complex, but simplistic enough for me to get into ricing.
-I also implemented `feh` to style up my background.

 For i3-style, I am utilizing the Solarized theme to match up with my `zsh` config.